 Xenophobia, on the other hand, is the fear or hatred of foreigners or outsiders.

 Both racism and xenophobia can lead to discrimination and violence against those who are perceived to be different.
-Racism often manifests as an institutionalized form of discrimination, whereby people of certain races are systematically disadvantaged in areas like education, employment, and housing.
+Racism often manifests as an institutionalized form of discrimination known as institutional racism, whereby people of certain races are systematically disadvantaged in areas like education, employment, and housing.

 Xenophobia, meanwhile, can manifest as an individual fear or hatred of foreigners, which can lead to prejudice and bigotry.
 In extreme cases, it can even lead to violence.
 Racism and xenophobia are both serious problems that need to be addressed.